-Area safeguarded for potential future connection to public tram (currently proposed as landscape)
+Area safeguarded for potential future connection to public tram (currently proposed as landscape) Proposed underground services that fall outside the LDO boundary, beneath the A453.

 Ref Design principle Key Criteria IS 1 Design and layout should maximise use of key site infrastructure.
 Maximise benefit and strategic advantage of existing site features, including freight rail and connectivity to the highway network.
 Provide loading/offloading service yards and access areas for freight rail, where appropriate.
 Maximise access to on-site electricity network and infrastructure and the proximity to on-site green energy sources.
-Demonstrate how the space within common infrastructure corridor will be safeguarded for a possible future tram route, connected to the Nottingham Tram Network (7.4m min width).
+Demonstrate how the space within common infrastructure corridor will be safeguarded for a possible future tram route, connected to the Nottingham Tram Network (7.4 m minimum width).
 Existing site sewage treatment works to be retained or upgraded to suit capacity requirements.
 IS 2 Infrastructure and utilities designed to support the clean growth and smart industrial park vision for the site.
-Demonstrate how the need for energy at source is reduced by adopting a fabric first approach and considering how to balance energy and heat across the site and between uses.
+Demonstrate how the need for energy at source has been reduced by adopting a fabric first approach and that options for utilising energy and/ or residual heat across the site and between uses has been explored and, where applicable, ensure that appropriate infrastructure is installed to maximise this potential.
 Each phase of the Proposed Development should demonstrate how it has integrated the use of smart technology and contributes towards the integration of site-wide smart infrastructure that supports the Site's carbon reduction aims and helps achieve a lower energy consumption.
-Demonstrate how on-site renewable energy is maximised, for example using PV on roofs, over parking areas and walkways and through the use of other innovative renewable energy generating technologies.
+Demonstrate how on-site renewable energy is maximised, for example, using PV on roofs, over parking areas and walkways and through the use of other innovative renewable energy generating technologies.
 Consider the potential to import low-carbon and renewable energy through the extension of a smart grid to surrounding renewable energy generators.
 Provide EV charging facilities within all on-plot and site-wide parking areas (10% EV parking, and remainder 'EV ready').
 Consider alternative fuels for workforce transport and logistics vehicles.
 IS 3 Sitewide utilities and services to be provided within the road corridor.
 Ensure that the infrastructure corridor accommodates a single carriageway, buried services, footway and cycleway, landscaping, and an area safeguarded for tram on west and north sections of the corridor.
+Cycleway to be two-way off-carriageway design, in accordance with Local Transport Note LTN 1/20.
 IS 4 Surface water to be managed in accordance with drainage strategy.
-1. Surface water management strategy at each plot should follow Nottinghamshire County Council Lead Flood Risk Authority requirements for water quality and quantity, i.e. reducing flows to those comparable greenfield run-off rates.
-2. Waterbodies and new drainage features required for surface water drainage and attenuation should be positively integrated into the design as landscape and ecological features.
-3. Sitewide infrastructure and individual plots should incorporate the use of sustainable and natural drainage solutions, such as permeable paving, swales, green/blue roofs, rain gardens and attenuation basins and ponds to improve water quality.
-4. Make use of water reuse/rainwater harvesting techniques.
+Surface water management strategy at each plot should follow Nottinghamshire County Council Lead Flood Risk Authority requirements for water quality and quantity, i.e. reducing flows to those comparable greenfield run-off rates.
+Waterbodies and new drainage features required for surface water drainage and attenuation should be positively integrated into the design as landscape and ecological features.
+Sitewide infrastructure and individual plots should incorporate the use of sustainable and natural drainage solutions, such as permeable paving, swales, green/blue roofs, rain gardens and attenuation basins and ponds to improve water quality, in a manner that also supports high- quality public spaces, focusing on key areas.
+Make use of water reuse/rainwater harvesting techniques.